briankoser/sfc-listeners-guide/episodes/0010-duel-of-the-fates.md

 # News
 <q class="ben inline">Peter Jackson might be doing something a little bit naughty</q>: adding female characters to {% work "The Hobbit" %}.
 Ben says it's understandable, but <q class="ben inline">it could be a disaster</q>.
-Ben just hopes he doesn't make any other changes. <q class="archivist inline">☹️</q>
+Ben just hopes he doesn't make any other changes. {% arc %}☹️{% endarc %}

-Justice League announced for 2013 <q class="archivist inline">Released in 2017</q>
+Justice League announced for 2013 {% arc %}Released in 2017{% endarc %}

 477 days, 3 hours, 54 minutes, 38 seconds to {% work "The Dark Knight Rises" %}